IBM/containerization-for-sap-s4hana/README.md

 - Since some of the described actions are performed on the helper node of your cluster you need an account on this host.

-- You can perform most of the actions described below on your build machine.
-In order to be able to log into the cluster and to connect to the local cluster registry some entries need to be added to the `/etc/hosts` file of your build machine.
-You can use the tool
+- Most of the actions described below can be performed on the build machine.
+To enable cluster login and connections to the local cluster registry from your build machine some entries need to be added to the `/etc/hosts` file of the build machine.
+Use the tool

   ```shell
   tools/ocp-etc-hosts
   ```

   to perform this task.
-Note that you require a valid configuration file for running `ocp-etc-hosts` successfully (see section [Preparing the configuration file](#preparing-the-configuration-file)).
+You require a valid configuration file for running `ocp-etc-hosts` successfully (see section [Preparing the configuration file](#preparing-the-configuration-file)).

 ### Red Hat OpenShift prerequisites